Stephen Randall (political scientist): Human Rights, Civil Liberties

 He was the first president of the Rocky Mountain Civil Liberties association.
 He has had the honour to work in international elections in Nicaragua, El Salvador, Venezuela, Jamaica and Cambodia with the United Nations, the Carter Presidential Centre and the Organization of American States.
 International observers and election workers have played important roles in ensuring that all citizens have had the opportunity to vote in free and open elections.

 Honours

 Randall is an elected member of the Royal Society of Canada; a fellow of the Canadian Council for the Americas and the Centre for Military and Security Studies at the University of Calgary.
 He was honoured with the Award of Merit, Grand Cross and the Order of San Carlos by the government of Colombia for his contributions to an understanding of Colombian history and foreign policy.
 He received a lifetime public service award from the Canadian Council for the Americas.

+In 2024, he was appointed to the Order of Canada.